Akio6265/assignment-FSD-_dashboard/README.md

 | :-------- | :------- | :------------------------- |
 | `log` | `string` | **Required** log will be the data of the device to be signout, This log is included by script on its own |

+# Additional libraries

+- ua-parser-js: To format the user's device information.
+- socket.io-client: To get the real-time update of user activity.
 ## Directory

  ```